Are you searching for the best things to do in Koh Tao?!

 Full blog post: Freedom Beach Koh Tao

-There is lots of exploring to do at Shark Bay Koh Tao and you MUST go snorkeling to try your luck at spotting a blacktip reef shark.
+There is lots of exploring to do at Shark Bay and you MUST go snorkeling to try your luck at spotting a blacktip reef shark.

 Full blog post: Shark Bay Koh Tao

 LOVE KOH TAO VIEWPOINT

-There is an entry fee of 20 Baht to take photos at the Love Koh Tao viewpoint or alternatively if you buy something to eat or drink then the entry fee is waived.
+There is an entry fee of 20 Baht to take photos at the Love Koh Tao viewpoint or alternatively, if you buy something to eat or drink then the entry fee is waived.

-There a number of great photo opportunities at the Love Koh Tao viewpoint, including the @lovekohtao sign, the netted beds and the big colorful welcome sign.
+There are a number of great photo opportunities at the Love Koh Tao viewpoint, including the @lovekohtao sign, the netted beds, and the big colorful welcome sign.

 Full blog post: Love Koh Tao Viewpoint

 SAI NUAN BEACH

-Sai Nuan Beach is one of the best, most unspoiled beaches in Koh Tao.
-Located on the south-west coastline of Koh Tao Island, Sai Nuan Beach is the perfect hideaway from the more popular things to do in Koh Tao.
+Sai Nuan Beach is one of the best, most unspoiled beaches to visit when you explore Koh Tao.
+It’s the perfect hideaway from the more popular beaches on the island.

 There are no parking or entrance fees when visiting Sai Nuan Beach and is a short 2-minute walk to the beach from the jump-off point.